What is Gotham?

 How do I sign up?

-Applications for the 2017-18 Gotham season will begin to be accepted on March 19, 2017, and the application window will close May 31, 2016.
-The nine month intensive will run from Labor Day, 2017 through Memorial Day, 2018 at L2 Church.
+Applications for the 2017-18 Gotham season will begin to be May 10, 2018 and the application window will June 15, 2018.
+The nine month intensive will run from Labor Day, 2018 through Memorial Day, 2019 at L2 Church.
 Gotham Fellowship candidates should be employed full time in Denver working in fields that include business, law, finance, education, government, non-profit, design, medicine, and the arts.
 This diverse group of individuals will foster a community united by a vision for the gospel’s power to redeem Denver.
 Please fill out the application below to be considered for this fellowship.